 9TH GRADERS – THIS IS YOUR OPPORTUNITY TO START SAVING FOR COLLEGE NOW

 Students with 529 College Savings Accounts are 4 times more likely to complete college.

 Get a head start on saving and planning for college while increasing your odds of enrolling in and completing college.
 And, you get to learn about investing funds as you increase your odds of college completion!

 Each year, up to 500 9th graders will have a 529 college savings account seeded with $50 from KC Scholars.
 Of these 500 9th graders, at least 50 will be selected for the 4:1 match and incentives program and earn a one-time award of up to $7,000 toward college.

 Match and incentive participants must enroll in college full-time following high school graduation and remain enrolled full-time at a KC Scholars Postsecondary Network campus while receiving KC Scholars’ funding.

 WHAT COLLEGE SAVINGS ACCOUNT AND MATCH AND INCENTIVE RECIPIENTS ARE SAYING.

-There are over 600 current 10th and 11th graders in the KC Scholars’ College Savings Account or Match and Incentive Program.
+There are more than 1000 9th, 10th and 11th graders in the KC Scholars’ College Savings Account or Match and Incentive Program.